EnergySystemsModellingLab/MUSE_OS/docs/inputs/projections.rst

 MUSE needs an initial projection of the market prices for each period of the simulation.

-* The price trajectory is needed if the MCA works in an *equilibrium* mode as an initial trajectory for the base year of the simulation.
+* The price trajectory is needed if the MCA works in *equilibrium* mode as an initial trajectory for the base year of the simulation.
 The market will override the calculated prices obtained from each commodity equilibrium for all the future periods following the base year